JamesBara/LCD_Library/README.md

 ├───LICENSE.txt
 └───README.md
 ```
+# How to start with the library:
+Decide whether to use 4 data lines or 8 data lines to interface your mcu with LCD after deciding, use the CMakeLists.txt file of the core project add either LCD_8_BIT_MODE or LCD_4_BIT_MODE in the definitions, depending on the amount of data lines.
+Then start the process of porting the microcontroller gpio definitions to use with the library.

-# How to porting the library:
+# How to port the library:
-To port the library the user needs to populate the lcd_user_defines.h file with their own hardware definitions.
+To port the library populate the lcd_user_defines.h file with the selected microcontroller hardware definitions.

 # STM32L4xx Porting example: